Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failing to set achievable goals will slow the progress.
+- If you don’t set achievable goals, it will slow the progress.

-- Negativity is not a good thing in any workplace.
+- Negativity is not acceptable in any work environment.

-- Reduce stress by implementing techniques for managing time and learning how to delegate work that is not your favorite.
+- Reduce stress by learning Time Management techniques and learning to delegate tasks that are not popular.

 Not Establishing Goals